brkarcher/brkarcher.github.io/thief.md

     url: /
 feed: true
 date: 2021-03-23
+update: 2021-03-27
 excerpt: Syr listened to the darkness.
+next: thief-2.html
 ---
-# Chapter I: The Thief
+# Chapter I: A Change of Clothes

 Syr listened to the darkness.